-Weight loss for Knock Knees
+Weight loss for Knock-Knees

 Genu valgum can result from an individual’s high body weight.
-Putting more strain on the knees and legs, increasing weight can make knock-knees worse.
+Putting more strain on the knees and legs, and increasing weight can make knock-knees worse.
 In order to reduce weight, a doctor would usually advise a person who is overweight to combine nutrition and exercise.

-The use of orthotics, which are shoe inserts, can assist improve a person’s gait, or the way their foot touches the ground while they walk or run.
+The use of orthotics, which are shoe inserts, can assist in improving a person’s gait, or the way their foot touches the ground while they walk or run.
 For those with genu valgum who have one leg that is longer than the other, this may be extremely beneficial.
 In addition to or instead of orthotics, doctors may advise braces or splints for some youngsters.
 The purpose of the braces is to aid in the proper positioning of the bones as they grow.

 Surgery for Knock Knees

-Surgery is not the first option for knock knee patients.
+Surgery is not the first option for knock-knee patients.
 Doctors only perform surgery if pain-relieving measures, including stretching, exercise, and weight loss, are ineffective.
 Medical professionals perform guided growth surgery on kids by inserting a tiny metal component into the knee.
 This metal plate aids in the proper direction of bone growth.
 The metal plate is removed after another surgery when the bone is properly positioned.
 Osteotomies can be performed on adults and older adolescents.
 Osteotomy is a surgical procedure in which a tiny metal plate is inserted into the knee, much like guided growth surgery.

 To maintain the knee’s proper alignment, the plate is employed as a permanent brace.
 A doctor could recommend a knee replacement under unusual circumstances.
 In this instance, the genu valgum will be fixed with a properly positioned mechanical knee.
 Any surgical operation can have a wide range in price depending on the surgery, the patient’s insurance status, and the kind of insurance.
 The intensity of the patient’s symptoms may also play a role.